aipiano/Dreamland/README.md

 All interfaces are designed as flexible as I can.

-So that we can evaluate differect algorithms for every steps easily and quickly.
+So that we can evaluate different algorithms for every steps easily and quickly.

 **This framework is still under development!**